 My place is Caracas, my hometown, my first love and one of my toughest ones, too.

 I dislike the current political establishment in my country.
 For me, Venezuela's agony goes beyond political preferences or tendencies.
 Venezuela's illnesses nowadays are all preceded by the word "lacking".
 The word "vocation" is one that has fell into disuse.
 Work mystique has been substituted by the easier acts of corruption.
 A fervent sect of “yes men" (and women) are the ones entitled with “merits”.
-Nets of lies sorround eve
+Nets of lies sorround every corner of the country.

 While Venezuela is crumbling down, government officials cozy up in their Versace coats and use Louis Vuitton products as the quintessential pendula of the Venezuelan new "bourgeoisie".